-Wire-Cut EDM, Die-Sinker EDM and Small Hole Drilling EDM are extremely precise time saving and cost-effective methods of cutting, shaping and re-sizing of hard or soft, electrically conductive materials.
+Wire-Cut EDM, Die-Sinker EDM and Small Hole Drilling EDM are cost-effective methods of cutting, shaping and re-sizing of hard or soft, electrically conductive materials.
+It’s also precise and time saving.
 What also makes EDM different to other machining methods is that it is a non-contact process that induces no stresses into the workplace.

-Having invested in a range of machinery produced by world leading company Sodick we can offer a high-quality wire erosion service.
-We can provide a variety of wire diameters which enable designs with differing corner radii to be cut.
+We offer a high-quality wire erosion service.
+With the range of technology we have, we can provide a variety of wire diameters which enable designs with differing corner radii to be cut.
 The machines can also ensure that the critical surface finish required is met and deliver components with tapered angles.
-Just some of the features of what we can produce with the technology that we have.
+These are just some of the features that we can produce with the technology that we have.

 Areas of Industry